gambitproject/gambit/doc/pyapi.rst

-For games with a tree representation, a :py:class:`MixedStrategyProfile` can be converted to its equivalent :py:class:`MixedBehavProfile` by calling :py:func:`MixedStrategyProfile.as_behav`.
-Equally, a :py:class:`MixedBehavProfile` can be converted to an equivalent :py:class:`MixedStrategyProfile` using :py:func:`MixedBehavProfile.as_strategy`.
+For games with a tree representation, a :py:class:`MixedStrategyProfile` can be converted to its equivalent :py:class:`MixedBehaviorProfile` by calling :py:func:`MixedStrategyProfile.as_behavior`.
+Equally, a :py:class:`MixedBehaviorProfile` can be converted to an equivalent :py:class:`MixedStrategyProfile` using :py:func:`MixedBehaviorProfile.as_strategy`.

 Computing Nash equilibria